National Research Data Infrastructure

 - Interner LinkInformation about the NFDI Conference 2020

-Call for Proposals, Letters of Intent and the Submission and Review Process
+Call for Proposals, (Non-)binding Letters of Intent and the Submission and Review Process

-Before submitting proposals, NFDI letters of intent have to be submitted.
-The binding letters of intent for proposal submission in 2019 and non-binding letters for anticipated proposal submission in 2020 and 2021 can be accessed under the following link:
+Before submitting proposals, binding letters of intent have to be submitted.
+The (non-) binding letters of intent for proposal submission in 2019 can be accessed under the following link:

 The letters of intent for proposal submission in 2020 can be accessed under the following link: